-There is, also, a rational and lack of compassion error: It is not the "only possible" way of "effectively" defending human lives.
+It is not the "only possible" way of "effectively" defending human lives.
 From a rational standpoint, that is irrelevant.
 The issue is what is the "best possible and most effective way to defend innocent lives.
 Such would be the death penalty, which protects innocent lives, in three ways, better than lesser sanctions (2&5) and which, in some cases, provides that the primary purpose of sanction, justice/redress will best be served by the death penalty.

 Why weren't the Church and PJPII highly sensitive to crime victims and their offenders being allowed to re offend, but, instead, such was, completely, forgotten within the CCC.

 1980: Priest John Geoghan asserts that his repeated abuse of seven boys in one extended family was not a “serious” problem, according to a (Boston) archdiocesan record.

 1984: By 1984, Cardinal Bernard Law had no moral credibility.
 Law knew about Priest John Geoghan’s (child sex abuse) problems in 1984, Law’s first year in Boston, yet approved his transfer to St. Julia’s parish in Weston.".
 Bishop John M. D’Arcy wrote to Law, challenging the wisdom of the assignment in light of Geoghan’s “history of homosexual involvement with young boys.”
 The warning was not headed.